mnot/I-D/httpbis-alt-svc/draft.md

 # Acknowledgements

-Thanks to Patrick McManus, Eliot Lear, Stephen Farrell, Guy Podjarny, Stephen Ludin, Erik Nygren, Paul Hoffman, Adam Langley and Will Chan for their feedback and suggestions.
+Thanks to Eliot Lear, Stephen Farrell, Guy Podjarny, Stephen Ludin, Erik Nygren, Paul Hoffman, Adam Langley and Will Chan for their feedback and suggestions.